gramineproject/gramine/Documentation/devel/building.rst

        uname -r

+If your current kernel version is 5.11 or higher, you have a built-in SGX support.
+The driver is accessible through /dev/sgx_enclave and /dev/sgx_provision.

 If your current kernel version is lower than 5.11, then you have two options:

 - Update the Linux kernel to at least 5.11 in your OS distro.
 If you use Ubuntu,